gajus/graphql-lazyloader/README.md

 According to the original authors, this pattern is better because:

 > * This code is easy to reason about.
-You know exactly where an [givenName] is fetched.
+You know exactly where [givenName] is fetched.
 This makes for easy debugging.
 > * This code is more testable.
 You don't have to test the [person] resolver when you really just wanted to test the [givenName] resolver.
 >
 > To some, the [getPerson] duplication might look like a code smell.
 But, having code that is simple, easy to reason about, and is more testable is worth a little bit of duplication.